 What Is a Lob in Pickleball?

 Like tennis, a pickleball lob shot is designed to get your opponent to retreat, as it is a high-arching shot intended to land deep in the backcourt.
-Since a pickleball court is considerably smaller than a tennis court, many players include the lob in their arsenal.
+Since a pickleball court is considerably smaller than a tennis court, many players do not include the lob in their arsenal.
 I think this is a mistake.
 Lobs won’t work in every match, but there are certain conditions and opponents where a lob can be an effective weapon.

 8 Times to Consider Using a Pickleball Lob

 Your opponent has mobility issues, is slow and/or easily fatigued

 Remember I said we wouldn’t be “nice” in this post?
 Part of any competition is identifying your opponent’s weaknesses and using them as an advantage.
 During my years playing recreational tennis, I wasn’t usually the best player, but I had an uncanny knack for picking up on players’ blind spots and exploiting the heck out of them.

 Moving backward on the pickleball court is a skill that even athletic players can struggle with.
 Hit a couple of lobs early in a match to see how your opponent reacts.
 Given the court dimensions, you’ll need to execute perfectly–but you might find that sending someone forward and backwards is a key to exhausting them–which could be a key to victory.